-There are many ways to celebrate the New Year, but no matter where you’re headed on December 31st, this Ethical Fashion NYE Guide* is full of looks that will leave a lasting impression.
+There are many ways to celebrate the New Year, but no matter where you’re headed on December 31st, this Ethical Fashion NYE Guide is full of brands with dresses, jewelry, and accessories that will leave a lasting impression.

-Eileen Fisher: Simple, timeless design made with eco-friendly materials and ethical manufacutirng processses.
-The company also works to support human rights and initaitives for women and girls – including grants for women-owned businesses.
+Simple, timeless design made with eco-friendly materials and ethical manufacturing processes.
+The company also works to support human rights and initiatives for women and girls, including grants for women-owned businesses.

-Amour Vert: French for green love, Amour Vert utilizes eco practices in their entire production line.
-They produce their clothing with materials such as recycled polyester and linen, and only use low-impact dyes.
+French for green love, Amour Vert utilizes eco practices in their entire product line.
+They produce their clothing with materials such as recycled polyester and linen and only use low-impact dyes.

-Mara Hoffman: While not originally founded with sustainable fashion in mind, this designer has made huge changes and continues to work towards more responsible production.
-The designer label has shifted (and is still in progress of shifting) towards eco-conscious materials such as recycled polyester, ECONYL®, and GOTS certfied organic cotton.
-Mara Hoffman is also committed responsible manufacturing, and knowing exactly the source of her garments.
+While not originally founded with sustainable fashion in mind, this designer has made huge changes and continues to work towards more responsible production.
+The designer label has shifted (and is still in progress of shifting) towards eco-conscious materials such as recycled polyester, ECONYL®, and GOTS certified organic cotton.
+Mara Hoffman is also committed to responsible manufacturing, and knowing exactly the source of her garments.